zeinzure/Aceillia/README.md

-# Aceillia
+# EndBot
-a sweet little bot 24/7
+still in progress yo